 A 1958 Plymouth Fury is the star of the movie "Christine".
 Nothing in movie history can compare to one of the scariest automobile`s to ever kill and maim on the big screen.
-I know what you may be thinking....
-C'mon, "The Car" cant even touch Christine!
-Could Stephen King have come up with a more fitting car to use, then a Plymouth Fury?
+I know what you may be thinking...
+C'mon, "The Car" can't even touch Christine!
+Could Stephen King have come up with a more fitting car to use, than a Plymouth Fury?
 Fury means to be angry, intense, violent.
 How perfect!

 Christine was originally purchased by Roland Lebay in 1957.
 Due to Roland's death, his brother George is left with the burden of trying to sell this monster.
 Luckily, George is approached by a young nerd named Arnie Cunningham.
 Arnie want`s to buy the car and fix it up.
-During the process of fixing Christine there begins a evil obsession between Arnie and Christine.
+During the process of fixing Christine, there begins an evil obsession between Arnie and Christine.

 During the shooting for this movie they had around 26 cars, 16 were used, 8 were for parts. the cars used were mostly Plymouth Savoys and Belvederes, of the 26 cars used, 3 cars have survived and the rest are scrap.